aama/webappy/README.md

 2. Python scripts to maintain and prepare the data files.
 3. Python scripts to display and manipulate paradigm data.

-# 1. Shell scripts to launch and update the datastore.
+### 1. Shell scripts to launch and update the datastore.
 (The shell scripts are all basically the work of Gregg Reynolds.)

+    1.1 `fuseki.sh`:
-    1.1 `fuseki.sh`: a script which launches the fuseki datastore.
+This is the script which launches the fuseki datastore.
 The function which launches and runs the datastore is  located in the `~/jena` directory, and  uses as one of its arguments the `aamaconfig.ttl`  configuration file.
 In addition to activating the